LuccaWang1/PetPlanner/README.md

 ### Author

-Lucca Wang is an American software engineer.
+Lucca Wang is an American software engineer and developer.

 <br>